gwastro/subsolar-o3a-search/README.md

 The rate limits are contained in two text files in the 'upper_limits' folder.
 These contain the limits as a function of chirpm mass for the merger rate for non-eccentric sources as well as for a populuation where the eccentricity ranges from 0 to 0.3.
+The equivelant VT of the search for these two cases is also given in separate files as a function of chirp mass.
+The VT is comparable for mass ratios within our searched region at fixed chirp mass, so can be extended in this way to a full distribution over m1/m2.

 ![Limits on sub-solar mass mergers](searches.png)
 ![Limits on sub-solar mass mergers](chirpmass.png)